-LHD will use community preparedness to build partnerships and address risks within their community.
+The LHD will use community preparedness to build partnerships and address risks within their community.
 LHDs will aim to engage community partners who might otherwise not be involved with preparedness efforts.

-LHD will participate in the National Preparedness Month campaign in September 2023 by posting:
+LHD will participate in the National Preparedness Month campaign in September 2024 by posting:

-- At least two (2) different posts on one (1) social media platform and/or website each week during the month of September 2023. - Using the hashtag #KSPrepared to signify participation.
+- At least two (2) different posts on one (1) social media platform and/or website each week during the month of September 2024. - Each social media post must highlight and focus specifically on National Preparedness Month. - Using the hashtag #KSPrepared to signify participation and avoid having to remit supporting documentation.